 In a pitcher or glass, mix equal parts lemonade or orange juice, pomegranate juice, pineapple juice, and unsweetened sparkling water.

 - Top with a sprinkling of pop

 Right before serving, sprinkle some Pop Rocks on top, then stir, sip and let that satisfying “sizzle” take you back in time!
-You can print out the full set of eighties drinking straw flags if you want to add an extra touch of nostalgia! 🙂 And serve with our vanilla wafer mini hamburger treats for the best party food EVER.
+You can print out the full set of eighties drinking straw flags if you want to add an extra touch of nostalgia!

 Just a note: Pop Rocks fizz due to carbonation, and though combining them with sparkling water is NOT dangerous – it does produce a couple of extra bubbles.
 This recipe uses a very small amount as a garnish and though you probably won’t notice it, if you’re concerned about your kiddos or too much carbonation bothers you, just leave out the sparkling water (or replace it with coconut water – yum!)

 Easy juice mixes like this one are great “starter” recipes for kids who are learning kitchen skills and experimenting with cooking on their own.